marmelab/checkoid/Readme.md

 In short all validator can be combined together, and you will always get back a Validator.

-As to why the `check` method returns a promise: it is because Checkoid support async validation too.

 It is also possible to create asyncValidator

 ```js